Solar Calculators for Homeowners

 You do not need a professional solar quote to start, but better inputs will give you better estimates.

-Input Where to Find It
+Input Where to Find It Why It Matters

-Monthly electric bill Your utility bill
+Monthly electric bill Your utility bill Helps estimate current electricity spending

-Electricity rate Utility bill or utility website
+Electricity rate Utility bill or utility website Affects the value of solar savings

-Annual electricity usage Utility account dashboard
+Annual electricity usage Utility account dashboard Helps estimate system size and offset

-Home state Needed for incentive estimates
+Home state Your location Needed for incentive and policy estimates

-Estimated system cost Installer quote or local average estimate
+Estimated system cost Installer quote or local average estimate Used to calculate net cost and payback

-Solar quote details Installer proposal
+Solar quote details Installer proposal Needed for quote comparison

-Loan terms Solar lender or installer financing offer
+Loan terms Solar lender or installer financing offer Affects monthly payment and total cost

-Roof condition Home inspection or contractor review
+Roof condition Home inspection or contractor review Roof repairs can change the project cost

 Important Assumptions and Limitations